Kooringal (NSW)

 Kooringal ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Kooringal's cultural diversity was found to be below average, with 87.9% of its population being Australian citizens, born in Australia (87.5%), and speaking English only at home (90.3%).
-Christianity was the predominant religion, comprising 56.1% of Kooringal's population.
-The most notable overrepresentation was observed in the 'Other' category, which constituted 2.1% of Kooringal's population compared to 0.8% across the Rest of NSW.
+Christianity was the predominant religion in Kooringal, comprising 56.1% of its population.
+The most notable overrepresentation was seen in the 'Other' category, which constituted 2.1% of Kooringal's population compared to Regional NSW's 0.8%.

 Frequently Asked Questions - Diversity